jmanya05/decentralised-reputation-system/README.md

 Firstly, the client receives a credential from 5 authorities that are not related to the merchant.
 Then the client buys an item from the merchant and the latter gives the client the article along with a signature and the receipt of the purchase.

-Then, the client uses his or her credential and the signature and the receipt to vote for a item if he liked or not it.
+Then, the client uses his or her credentia, the signature and the receipt to vote for a item if he liked it or not.